What are some alternative words for thin?

 Synonyms for thin

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term thin.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word thin.

 Wiktionary